hashicorp/terraform-provider-aws/website/docs/r/resourcegroups_group.html.markdown

 * `query` - (Required) The resource query as a JSON string.
 * `type` - (Required) The type of the resource query.
 Defaults to `TAG_FILTERS_1_0`.
+* `tags` - (Optional) Tag for the group itself, not to support tagging other resources via the group
 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: